-5. Course Approval
+4. Course Approval for Existing Approved Partners

-- 5.1.
-Once institutional approval and initial approval has been granted, a proposal may proceed to course approval.
-All collaborative courses will be evaluated through a process that will normally include an approval event, usually at the location of delivery, before they are offered to students.
-The purpose of the approval event is to confirm that: - 5.1.1.
-The partner institution is able to provide a suitable learning environment for the delivery of courses of study leading to UEL awards: - 5.1.2.
-Adequate resources are available to meet both the academic and support needs of the students; - 5.1.3.
-The arrangements for collaboration set down in the memorandum of cooperation are appropriate, understood and accepted by all parties. - 5.2.
-The following timelines should be adhered to when undertaking course approval: - 5.2.1.
-For courses where it is proposed that delivery will begin in September, the course approval event should have taken place no later than May; - 5.2.2.
-For courses where it is proposed that delivery will begin in February, the course approval event should have taken place no later than October. - 5.2.3.
-Any proposal that sits outside the timelines above 5.2.1 and 5.2.2 cannot be progressed without the approval of both the Head of Quality Assurance Enhancement and the Academic Partnerships Oversight Committee.
+- 4.1.
+For existing partners for whom institutional approval has been granted, a new course proposal may proceed to course approval.
+All collaborative courses will be evaluated through a process that will normally include an approval event, before they are offered to students.
+The purpose of the approval event is to confirm that: - 4.1.1.
+The partner institution is able to provide a suitable learning environment for the delivery of courses of study leading to UEL awards: - 4.1.2.
+Adequate resources are available to meet both the academic and support needs of the students; - 4.1.3.
+The arrangements for collaboration set down in the memorandum of cooperation are appropriate, understood and accepted by all parties. - 4.2.
+The following timelines should be adhered to when undertaking course approval: - 4.2.1.
+For courses where it is proposed that delivery will begin in September, the course approval event should have taken place no later than May; - 4.2.2.
+For courses where it is proposed that delivery will begin in February, the course approval event should have taken place no later than October.

+4.2.3.
+Any proposal that sits outside the timelines above 4.2.1 and 4.2.2 cannot be progressed without the approval of both the Head of Quality Assurance Enhancement and the Academic Partnerships Oversight Committee.